Zhaohq96/Case-Study-Hydrographic-Survey-Data-Correction-Analysis/README.md

 ## Reconstruct the true path
+Based on the description in the internal email, the intended +90° correction was mistakenly applied as –90°.
+Therefore, a +180° adjustment was applied to the heading values in the VCOG file, and the cable’s true position was recomputed from the corrected heading and the EM offsets.
+The cart trajectory, the original cable path, and the corrected cable path were then visualized for comparison (as shown in the figure below).

 <img width="708" height="692" alt="image" src="https://github.com/user-attachments/assets/b0e79b39-6098-4782-9a6b-f8eda60fc80e" />

+## Results analysis and visualization
+After reconstructing the corrected cable path, the results were further analyzed to evaluate the performance of the cable-tracking algorithm.

+### Mean difference between raw and corrected cable position
+The mean difference between the raw and corrected cable positions is used to quantify the impact of the heading issue on the reconstructed path.
+The figure below (using Experiment 1 as an example) visualizes the distribution of distance errors between the original and corrected cable trajectories.

 <img width="546" height="406" alt="image" src="https://github.com/user-attachments/assets/a79ab592-3cfd-47c8-bdaa-ebe6b9420333" />

+### Error vector field
+The error vector field provides a spatial visualization of how the cable reconstruction deviates between the raw and corrected results.
+Each vector represents both the magnitude and direction of the positional error at a given point along the trajectory.
+This allows the observation of systematic directional biases introduced by the heading issue and how they are resolved after applying the correction (using Experiment 1 as an example).

 <img width="696" height="666" alt="image" src="https://github.com/user-attachments/assets/1555e0e9-1687-45a3-8d14-a1a5d5027ca5" />

+### Error heatmap
+The error heatmap illustrates how the positional error between the raw and corrected cable paths varies across space.
+By mapping error magnitude to color intensity, the heatmap highlights regions where the heading issue caused larger deviations and areas where the reconstruction remained relatively stable.
+This provides an intuitive spatial overview of error concentration along the survey line.

 <img width="682" height="564" alt="image" src="https://github.com/user-attachments/assets/98717b7c-d1b9-4fb8-b5ae-073f19acad5d" />

+### Offset-to-Error mapping
+The offset-to-error mapping examines how the positional error varies as a function of the EM offset magnitude.
+By plotting the world-coordinate reconstruction error against the lateral offset distance, this analysis reveals how sensor performance changes with increasing separation from the cable.
+A near-linear trend indicates that larger offsets produce proportionally larger reconstruction errors, consistent with expected EM signal attenuation.

 <img width="432" height="1127" alt="image" src="https://github.com/user-attachments/assets/9560c3b3-b76b-4f80-a2ba-d33ed269662b" />